thiennp/frontend-mastery-hub/levels/116/README.md

-# Level 116: TypeScript Compiler API
+# Level 116: Modules & Namespaces

 ## Overview
-This level focuses on typescript compiler api and provides comprehensive learning materials, examples, and projects.
+This level focuses on modules & namespaces and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of typescript compiler api
+- Understand the core concepts of modules & namespaces
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns